 Suburbs along the Bankstown line are rich in heritage.
 This is hardly surprising, given the suburbs were first created when the line was extended to Belmore in 1895 and then to Bankstown in 1909.

-However, the urban renewal plans show almost no regard to existing heritage items and make no attempt to map potential new heritage items or conservation areas.
+However, the urban renewal plans released in 2015 showed almost no regard to existing heritage items and made no attempt to map potential new heritage items or conservation areas.

 Horse racing began at Canterbury Racecourse (left) in 1852.